-Bilingual materials for schools in the UK
+Bilingual materials for schools and parents in the UK

 Welcome to our bookstore dedicated to bilingual Polish/English children, parents and teachers.
 Our bookstore is dedicated to supporting bilingual education by providing high quality educational materials for Polish families and schools in the UK and in Europe.